-- 1) Pass at least 12 credit hours. - 2) Earn a GPA of at least 3.6.
+- 1) Pass at least 12 credit hours.

+- 2) Earn a GPA of at least 3.6.

+- 3) Receive no grades of F, WF, IN, or NC.

 Alpha Chi

 As a general honor society, Alpha Chi admits to membership students from all academic disciplines.
 Alpha Chi recognizes and promotes scholarship and those elements of character that make scholarship effective for good.
 Membership in the Pennsylvania Lambda chapter of Alpha Chi is available to the top 10 percent of the junior and senior classes at Geneva College and not only recognizes previous accomplishments but also provides opportunity for continued growth and service.